kumahq/kuma-website/app/_src/explore/gateway-api.md

 _from workloads in the route's namespace_.

 {% tip %}
-Remember to tag your `Service` ports with `appProtocol: HTTP` to use them in an `HTTPRoute`!
+Remember to tag your `Service` ports with `appProtocol: http` to use them in an `HTTPRoute`!
 {% endtip %}